Taiping Island: Government and politics

 The island, along with the rest of the Spratlys, is disputed by four countries on historical, geographic, legal and/or technical grounds, in pursuit of fishing rights, shipping lanes, and the potential of petroleum and natural gas beneath the South China Sea.
 Although it is anticipated that the South China Sea basin is abundant in oil and natural gas, the waters surrounding Taiping Island have yet to be formally surveyed or extracted.
 Kuomintang legislator Lin Yu-fang has stated that the Chinese Petroleum Corporation has not excluded the option of prospecting territorial waters in the near future, with the military providing naval escort assistance upon directive from the National Security Council of the Republic of China.

 Taiping Island is administered under the Municipality of Kaohsiung City, Cijin District, by the Republic of China (Taiwan).
 Postal service is provided by Chunghwa Post under the assigned area code "819".
 The Republic of China (Taiwan) military postal service uses the designation "post office branch 68" ("68局") for postage services for the island.
 The total population of the island is about 600 with no civilians.
 Land pricing is managed by the Kaohsiung local government, although there have been no cases of actual transactions being made.
 In 2007, the announced land value adjustments placed the value of the land on Taiping Island at NT$400 per square metre.

-Prior to 2012, the island's coast guard defense forces held 106 mm recoilless guns and 81 mm mortars.
+Prior to 2012, the ROC coast guard defense forces held 106 mm recoilless guns and 81 mm mortars to defend the island.
 These were planned to be replaced by eight sets of 40 mm auto-cannons and a number of 120 mm mortars by the end of August 2012.